johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-01-21-license-to-kill-your-pwa.md

 ---
-title: "LICENSE to kill your PWA"
+title: 'LICENSE to kill your PWA'
 authors: johnnyreilly
 tags: []
 hide_table_of_contents: false
 ---

 ## Update: 26/01/2020 - LICENSE to kill revoked!

 Following the original publication of this post I received this tweet suggesting we should change the behaviour of the underlying `terser-webpack-plugin`:

 > Send a PR to change the name to .LICENSE.txt by default.
 >
 > — Tobias Koppers (@wSokra) [January 22, 2020](https://twitter.com/wSokra/status/1220069497660411904?ref_src=twsrc%5Etfw)

 <script async="" src="https://platform.twitter.com/widgets.js" charSet="utf-8"></script>